-The Victorian Government has committed $2.4 million across four years to establish a General Practitioner – Rural Generalist (GP-RG) program to enhance retention and recruitment of rural GPs.
-The GP-RG integrates training in primary care and procedural practice from internship to postgraduate year five.
-This program aims to give medical students a supported and cohesive pathway to a rural career as a general practitioner with advanced skills in the areas of obstetrics, anaesthetics, emergency medicine and surgery.
+The Victorian General Practitioner – Rural Generalist (GP-RG) program integrates training in primary care and procedural practice from internship through to postgraduate year five.
+This program aims to give medical students a supported and cohesive pathway to a rural career as a general practitioner with advanced skills in the areas of obstetrics, anaesthetics, emergency medicine or surgery.

 Six regional partnerships manage the GP-RG program across all areas of rural Victoria.
 These partnerships include rural clinical schools, local medical practices, and regional and rural health services as well as established regional training providers.

 Administration and selection into the training program is the responsibility of each regional/local partnership with preference given to applicants from rural clinical schools.

 For further information regarding the Victorian GP - Rural Generalist Program, please see the fact sheet below or contact Joan O’Neill in the Department of Health and Human Services at firstname.lastname@example.org or by phone on (03) 9096 7315.

 Victorian rural medical scholarships scheme (VRMS)

 The Victorian Government has allocated $1.8 million over four years to support a rural scholarships program to assist medical students, with a commitment to working in rural and regional Victoria, with living and tertiary expenses.
 The Scheme supports career pathways to rural medical practice, and assists rural and regional health services to attract, employ and retain medical graduates.

 The Victorian Rural Medical Scholarships Scheme (VRMS) is administered by the Postgraduate Medical Council of Victoria (PMCV) on behalf of the Department of Health.

 In 2014, 40 scholarships valued at $20,000 each are available to be awarded to final year medical students in Victoria, with a demonstrated commitment to rural practice, in return for a two year commitment to work in rural and regional Victoria following graduation.
 To be eligible for a scholarhip in 2015, applicants must allocate their top preference in the PMCV intern computer match to a rural or regional health service, or Rural Community Intern Training (RCIT) program.